esamattis/blog/source/_posts/2012-09-30-improving-console-dot-log-for-node-dot-js.markdown

 this causes some pains when redirecting logs to a single file.
 Log order might be messed up depending on IO buffering etc.

+Of course keep in mind that this might break your unix style app which uses stdout to communicate outside if you depend on `console.log()` being the print statement of Node.js.
+Rather use `process.stdout.write()`.
+It is more explicit and gives you more control.

 ## Background

 The main idea behind this module is to keep the original API of